Learn To Fly Fish Program

 Yosemite High Country - LTFF Level 1 Fish-out

 This outing is exclusively intended for currently registered Level 1 students in the GGACC's "Learn to Fly Fish" (LTFF) program.
-There will be two sessions of 10 openings for a total of 20 fishing spots.
+There will be four sessions of 10 openings for a total of 40 fishing spots.

 Overview

 This trip offers fly fishing for several trout species in two pristine high alpine settings.
 Each day includes up to 2-4 miles of day-hiking at 9,000 - 10,000 feet.
-Please only sign up for this event if you are in shape to hike up to 4 miles a day at high elevation.
+Please contact the fishout leader, Charles Marsh, if you have questions or concerns about your physical ability and this trip. (senor.charles@gmail.com).

 This year we have a guide, Steve Slater from Lost Coast Outfitters, to lead both the mentors and students on to certain stretches of the following small alpine streams or possibly other streams in the area that he knows well.
-Unlike the LTFF fishouts you've been on recently, this event re-introduces club mentors to allow us to break into smaller groups and spread out on the water each day.
 We have a great group of LTFF alumni and club members with experience on this watershed to help you and show you strategies and skills for this water.
 Between the the club mentors and Steve there will be a wealth of Yosemite knowledge at your disposal.

-Those fishing in group 1 are encouraged to stay in a neighboring campground for the weekend, but are asked to not fish the same locations that the group 2 students will fish.
+Those wanting to fish on days where they are not scheduled with mentors are encouraged to stay in a neighboring campground on other days, but are asked to not fish the same locations that the mentored students will fish.
 In the pre-fishout meeting, we will suggest alternative local fishing spots.

 A daily meeting point and time will be set before the fish-out to meet-up with the guide and mentors.